IAmJSD/website/src/pages/blog/rosie-duffield.md

 ![traceroute showing a lot of LAX routers](/images/rosie-duffield/traceroute_result.png)

+Looking at [Shodan for this IP address](https://www.shodan.io/host/205.134.238.243), it appears it is also on shared hosting and shared by other domains.
+This presents a risk since if it was using this host at various points in the past, it could have (depending on how quickly the hosting provider patched, which is a variable that is hard to tell) been vulnerable to issues such as Heartbleed.
+This would pose a risk since a government could hack her as collateral or indeed target a vulnerability they know the UK government isn't vulnerable to in general but her host is, posing a national security risk.

 ## So... that typoed domain

 So you might recall near the beginning of that story when I said I had to search for the actual domain because the domain in her bio was typoed.
 Well, there's a funny twist to that.
 I honestly at first presumed she owned it, but when I did a WHOIS lookup it was starting to look like she didn't.
 Well, I typed it into Porkbun, and low and behold: